seanpm2001/GitHub_Organization_Info/.github/Security/README.md

 DO NOT REPORT A ZERO DAY VULNERABILITY PUBLICLY!

-Please instead direct message me via GitHub.
+Please instead direct message me via Email.
 If there is no response within 90 days, you can post the vulnerability as an issue, as part of the standard 0 day security exploit reporting guidelines.

 If a vulnerability is caused by an outdated dependancy, you can report it publicly, as it usually isn't that much of a problem.